scarioscia/scarioscia.github.io/_posts/2024-01-31-column-indexing.md

 title: Using arguments as column names in R tidyverse
 ---

 The `dplyr` [package](https://dplyr.tidyverse.org/) is extremely useful for data analysis and manipulation.
 In particular, the `group_by()` function allows you to view, count, and mutate your data based on your column of interest.
 Sometimes it's useful to be able to consider multiple columns - like if you have two columns that each describe a trait of your data.
-Ideally, instead of hard-coding these column names, you could write code that users a variable that you then define as each of your columns of interest.
+Ideally, instead of hard-coding these column names, you could write code that uses a variable that you then define as each of your columns of interest.

 To try this, we can create a sample dataframe.
 Here we'll make a list of flower types and a list of colors.
-We'll make a dataframe pairing these flowers and colors.
-Then, we'll randomly assign each of the plants as "affected" (1) or "unaffected" (0) by some fake condition.
+Our dataframe will pair these flowers and colors.
+Then, we'll randomly assign each of the plants as "affected" (1) or "unaffected" (0) by some condition.
 ```
-# Set seed for reproducibility (so we get the same output each time we run this code)
+# Set seed for reproducibility
 set.seed(123)

 # Create lists of random data